rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 # Is Bitcoin True?

-One of the strangest reactions I had when
+One of the strangest realizations I had when
- I first went down the Bitcoin rabbit hole, was the thought,
+ I first learned about Bitcoin, was the thought,

-> *Bitcoin fixes modern art?!*
+> *Bitcoin fixes modern art*

 Bitcoin
  -- *if it is true* --